ableyjoe/draft-martin-grow-rpki-generated-loa/draft-martin-grow-rpki-generated-loa.md

 Authorisation of particular BYOIP prefixes to be attached to particular provider accounts is necessarily provider-specific.
 Other mechanisms are possible.

+From the perspective of an adjacent network operator, the details of how a service provider manages appropriate safeguards relating to BYOIP are not important, and those details are not generally considered necessary to explain in a LOA.

 # Constructing a LOA based on RPKI Validation